Holland Torpedo Boat Company: History

 Holland had meetings with the Fenian Brotherhood, an Irish republican organization that was founded in 1858 in the United States.
 The Fenian Brotherhood hoped to use the submarines in their fight for freedom against England.
 The Brotherhood agreed to fund three submarines.
 After seeing Holland's prototype surface and dive off Coney Island, the Fenian Brotherhood invested in the Holland Torpedo Boat Company.
 With the funds, Holland built at Todd & Raftery's shop at Paterson, New Jersey, a one-man submarine Boat No. 1 launched May 22, 1878, with press coverage.
-Boat No. 1 was 14 feet long, 2.25 tons, and was powered by a 4 HP Brayton internal combustion engine driving a single screw.
+Boat No. 1 was 14 ft long, weighed 2.25 tons, and was powered by a 4-horsepower Brayton internal combustion engine driving a single screw.
 Holland tested and then sank Boat No. 1 on the Passaic River after he completed his test in 1878.
 The scuttled sub was raised in 1927 and is a museum ship at the Paterson town museum.

 With the success of Boat No. 1, the Fenian Brotherhood, through John Devoy, funded deploying a weapon system submarine.
 Holland left his teaching job at St. John's Catholic School and worked full-time on a new submarine.
 The press nicknamed Holland 's next submarine the Fenian Ram, which was John Holland's Holland Boat No. II.
-The Fenian Ram – built at Delamater Iron Works in New York City – was launched in 1881 with a 9 in pneumatic gun that fired forward out of her bow.
+Fenian Ram—built at Delamater Iron Works in New York City—was launched in 1881 with a 9 in pneumatic gun that fired forward out of her bow.
 Fenian Ram had sea trial in the Long Island Sound.
 Fenian Ram could dive and surface using rudder planes.
 Fenian Ram had a top speed of 9 mph on the surface and 7 mph underwater.
-The US Navy looked at the Fenian Ram and Holland's 16 feet early design, but were not ready to buy.
+The US Navy looked at Fenian Ram and Holland's 16 feet early design, but were not ready to buy.